By Amy Mia Goldsmith,

 Loving little rituals

 Christmas is a time when you are close with your family and you do whatever you can to show them your love.
-It’s all about little rituals and traditions: stay in bed late, spend the morning in your PJs, drink warm chocolate in bed all together while you watch Christmas movies.
+For family members that can’t make it home, you can get Christmas ecards at Hallmark, but for those that are there during Christmas it’s all about little rituals and traditions: stay in bed late, spend the morning in your PJs, drink warm chocolate in bed all together while you watch Christmas movies.

 Have breakfast really late and eating plenty of things you don’t usually eat: cookies, marshmallows, and sweets.
 Let your kids be kids for a while longer; a morning filled with sweets, soft blankets, warm hugs, and cartoons is all a family really needs on a Christmas morning.